croquet/croquet-for-unity-guardians/README.md

 In the editor's top menu, go to the `Croquet` drop-down and select `Build JS on Play` so that it has a check-mark next to it.

 Press the play button.
 Because this is the first time you have built the app, it will initiate a full webpack build of the JavaScript code - eventually writing webpack's log to the Unity console, each line prefixed with "JS builder".
-You should then see console output for startup of the app - ending with "Croquet session ready", at which point the game should start to run.
+You should then see console output for startup of the app - ending with "Croquet session running!", at which point the game should start to run.

 # Gameplay Details
 Guardians is an instantly-joinable multiplayer game where you and your friends are defending your central spaceship from increasingly large groups of evil bots bent on destroying it!

 ## Controls
 |Input|Alt.
 Input|Function|